top of page

 • Hyaluronic acid injection (joint lubricant)

-Meniscus injury treatment Solihull UK
+Meniscus injury treatment Birmingham

 Knee injection Birmingham

-Where possible, we like to enforce conservative treatment and management of mild to moderate injuries, but in certain cases, extra resources are needed and encouraged.
-If patients are showing signs of advanced injury, then we may discuss the option for an MRI scanning, to get diagnostic clarity of the severity and to see if surgical intervention may be required.
+Where possible, we like to enforce conservative treatment and management of mild to moderate meniscus injuries, but in certain cases, extra resources are needed and encouraged.
+If patients are showing signs of advanced meniscus injury, then we may discuss the option for an MRI scanning, to get diagnostic clarity of the severity and to see if surgical intervention may be required.

-If surgical intervention is not required and the injury is not quite responding to physiotherapy, then we may recommend the use of PRP therapy, which is quite often used to promote healing of damaged tissues.
+If surgical intervention is not required and the injury is not quite responding to physiotherapy, then as mentioned above we may recommend the use of PRP therapy, which is quite often used to promote healing of damaged tissues.
 We have built ourselves a very good reputation of delivering high quality regenerative treatments for knee pain and injury.
 The most popular by far being P-PRP injection treatment, in which patients travel from all over the UK to see us for treatment (further information can be found on the ORTHOBIOLOGICS link below).

-Specialist Imaging referral or Private MRI Scans
+Referral for Specialist Imaging or Private MRI Scans

 Knee Pain and Meniscus Injury Assessment